Can’t find the information you’re looking for? Check out our list of frequently asked questions below.

 You must fill out the Mila Supervision Request Form between October 15 and December 1.
 For more information, visit the Supervision Requests page.

-Yes, Mila is involved in the management of the Université de Montréal's professional programs in machine learning, including the student selection process and the search for and coordination of student internships.
-The official admission process is managed by the Université de Montréal.
+Mila is involved in the management of the Université de Montréal's professional programs in machine learning although the official admission process is under the Université de Montréal and DIRO’s responsibility.

 The recruitment period for new Mila students runs from October 15 to December 1, 2022.
 For more information, visit the Supervision Requests page.